 CPFs can also play a role in informing the police and law enforcement of problematic liquor outlets and comment on the licensing application process.

 LUPA and SPLUMA should be used in prosecutions to ensure that non-compliant outlets in residential areas are closed by an order of court.

-Increase enforcement of underage drinking laws.
+Increase enforcement of under-age drinking laws

-Introduce a legislative intervention that requires the mandatory inspection of the identification of patrons at all establishment entrances (clubs, pubs and similar) or points of purchase (liquor stores) of liquor licensed outlets.
+Introduce a legislative intervention that requires the mandatory inspection of the identification of patrons at all establishment entrances (clubs, pubs and similar) or point of purchase (liquor stores) of liquor licensed outlets.